April 2025 Industrial market report

 National Industrial Supply Pipeline Trend (Million Sq.
 Ft.)

-Industrial transactions totaled $69.2 billion in 2024, according to our U.S. industrial market report, with properties trading at an average of $129 per square foot.
+Industrial transactions totaled $11.7 billion during the first quarter of the year, according to our U.S. industrial market report, with properties trading at an average of $125 per square foot.

 West Regional Highlights